-CPG companies that specialize in packaged foods are in a niche area of food sales, which is a huge market in the U.S. The packaged food market in the U.S. was valued at $996.56 billion in 2020 and further growth is expected.
+CPG food companies are in a niche area of food sales, which is a huge market in the U.S. The packaged food market in the U.S. was valued at $996.56 billion in 2020 and further growth is expected.
 It might not have quite the same landscape as foodservice, but CPG food sales often share the same consumer demands.

 It seems every other ad these days is for food.
 A new restaurant, a popular local eatery or even a major retail brand like Coca-Cola take up billboards, commercial time and online ad space to try to get people’s attention.
 This kind of saturation means it can take a lot of time and effort for emerging brands to get through to consumers.
 To get ahead of the curve, you need a few clever ways to break into the market where you can be most visible.